jonsag/pi-heating/piPowerTempLog/README - piPowerTempLog.md

 Setting up the arduino power poller
 ==========
-Build arduino shield according to files in
+Build Arduino shield according to files in

 	Documents